Church history can be a journey through doctrinal

 Hannigton and the Africans traveling with him.

-says: "I purpose, God willing, to become a foreign missionary."
+which says: "I purpose, God willing, to become a foreign missionary."

 1887 -Dr. William Cassidy, a Toronto medical doctor, was ordained as the Christian and

 Missionary Alliance's first missionary preacher.
 Unfortunately, en route to China, he died of

 smallpox.
 However, Cassidy's death has been called the "spark that ignited the Alliance